Lecturer / Admissions Officer (Research)

 Meta-Theory and convergence (Acta Informatica 2007)

 I belong to the following research groups:term rewriting, e.g. infinitary rewriting, higher-order rewriting, as well as the first-order traditional stuff.
 These cover the whole range from implementations, proving properties about them, to semantic models.
-In recent years I have been specialising on infinitary rewriting.
+In recent years I have been specialising on infinitary rewriting, and on consistency proofs.

 I am also interested in functional, logic, and functional-logic programming.
 The whole spectrum from questions about design, usage, expressiveness, type systems, methodology, specifications, semantics, down to things like implementation techniques, efficiency considerations etc. In other words, this is more or less the whole spectrum of what some people call Euro-Theory.
 One (unpublished) example of that is this proof that all primitive recursive functions can be enumerated without semantic duplicates.
 Sadly, this turned out to be a (not very well-) known result, proved by Ersov in the early 1970s.

-Currently I am teaching Functional Programming, Algorithms, Object-Oriented Programming, Logic, and Regular Languages - listed in the order how close they are to my research.
+Currently I am teaching Algorithms, Object-Oriented Programming, Logic Programming, Logic, and Regular Languages - listed in no particular order.